 The division also manages mineral (excluding oil & gas, coalbed methane and geothermal energy) and water resources.
 It manages state mineral exploration, development and leasing programs on the 96 million acres of state lands available for mineral exploration and mining and administers state's Surface Coal Mining control and Reclamation Program.
 The division allocates and manages the state's water resources on all lands in Alaska, adjudicates water rights, provides technical hydrologic support, and assures dam safety.

-The Division of Oil and Gas develops and manages the state's oil and gas leasing programs and houses the State Pipeline Coordinator's Office, part of a joint federal-state program to oversee the 800-mile Trans-Alaska Pipeline System and other common-carrier pipelines.
+The Division of Oil and Gas develops and manages the state's oil and gas leasing programs and houses the State Pipeline Coordinator's Section, part of a joint federal-state program to oversee the 800-mile Trans-Alaska Pipeline System and other common-carrier pipelines.
 The Oil & Gas division staff identifies prospective lease areas; performs geologic, economic, environmental and social analyses, develops a five-year leasing schedule, and conducts public review of proposed sales.
 The division conducts competitive oil and gas lease sales and monitors collection of all funds resulting from its programs.
 It is also responsible for the development of the state's geothermal and coalbed methane resources.

 The Division of Parks and Outdoor Recreation provides outdoor recreation opportunities, protects and interprets areas of natural and cultural significance, and supports the state's tourism industry.
 Park units range in size and character from the half-acre Potter Section House State Historic Site to the 1.6 million wild acres of Wood-Tikchik State Park.
 The Office of History and Archaeology, the State Historical Preservation Office, the Office of Boating Safety and the Alaska Trails Program are within this division.